 - The Optic nerve becomes compressed due to increased pressure in the eye which causes loss of peripheral vision

 - This test can be done at our rooms in Murdoch or Subiaco

 - Time – takes approximately 20 mins

 The Heidelberg Retina Tomograph is a confocal laser scanning system for imaging of the front and back of the eye.
 It comprises various modules which can be used independently or combined with each other.
-The major routine clinical application is analysis of the optic nerve head structure for glaucoma diagnosis.
+The major routine clinical application is the analysis of the optic nerve head structure for glaucoma diagnosis.
 A second application is in diabetes for the location and quantification of retinal edema.